KemperW2006/WHSTechNotes/journal.md

 tiktok was banned due to some privacy reasons and relations to china's past of stealing data from users. it lasted 12-13 hours before trump stated it wasn't a threat to society meaning it could stay in the U.S. a lot led up to the case and the ban was official and the 19th of january was the officail date. the app went dark as well as multiple other apps that the company Bytedance owned... including the beloved capcut. when americans opened the app oin the 20th, we were welcomed with a welcome back message. it was a sign of releif for a lot of us.

 some people are stating Trump did this because it help him win the elction's youth count as him having an acc on tiktok with promotions of the campaighn as well as his follower promoting his campaighn through edits, ads, videos, and even pictures.
 Trump was the one to start this ban back in 2020 for the same resaon it got banned last week... for suspision of china stealing users data. the U.S. Supremem court said there was no reason of the ban that it was china. they stated the ban was put in place because of the susupion of data stealing... not beacsue its a chinese company or not bc the U.S. makes no money off the app.

+# May 13, 2025
+it is very unethical. its creating fires and causing schools to shut down. it is very dangerous and unethical. its the end of the year and some people that are about to graduate have to miss school.

+safety is important because its is harmful to do anything like this. causing fires is very bad for school. it could also lead to jail time. the fact is this is very bad and could cause long term issues.